 Remove the seal spring.
-Using a stiff wire with a hooked end if necessary, remove the remainder of the seal components.
+Using a stiff wire with a hooked end if necessary, remove the remainder of the seal components and the shaft sleeve (12).

-Clean the intermediate seal cavity and the shaft with a soft cloth soaked in cleaning solvent.
+Clean the seal cavity and the shaft with a soft cloth soaked in cleaning solvent.